stuart12/busylight-hass/README.md

 Reload systemd, plug in your light, check that it is available in HomeAssistant.

 ## TODO
-1. open the USB light with a given USB path (`1-2:1.0` for example) without enumerating all HID devices.
-How?
 2. handle colour changes
 3. use brighness to control the number of on leds?